sucv/paperCrawler/ReadMe.md

 ### Explanation

-Simply inherit from `DblpScrapySpider` or `DblpConfScrapySpider`, set `name=`, and provide `start_urls` pointing to the DBLP homepage of the conference/journal.
+Simply inherit from `DblpScrapySpider`, set `name=`, and provide `start_urls` pointing to your interested DBLP homepage.
 The rest is handled automatically.
 Later, you can use the specified `name` to crawl paper information.

 ## Supported Arguments